Share this:

 Influences on subsequent battles during Alfred's reign:

-7. Viking Disruption: The defeat at Cynwit weakened Viking confidence and disrupted their regional plans, giving Alfred time to regroup and strengthen his defenses.
+Viking Disruption: The defeat at Cynwit weakened Viking confidence and disrupted their regional plans, giving Alfred time to regroup and strengthen his defences.

 Discussing the Sources

-Although the Vikings did not document their own history in books, we have knowledge of their global movements thanks to foreign chroniclers, and writers, who recorded their encounters with them (National Museum of Denmark, 2024).
+Although the Vikings did not document their own history in books, we have knowledge of their global movements thanks to foreign chroniclers and narrators, who recorded their encounters with them (National Museum of Denmark, 2024).

 The scarcity of Danish Viking sources about the events of 878 AD can be attributed to their reliance on oral tradition, runic inscriptions, and treaties.
 Also to their cultural focus on raiding and trading rather than record-keeping, and the potential loss of any such records.